 The primary issue with the Olds 403 is its wide bore.
 Remember, it’s not a big block, and so its large cylinders are too close together for proper cooling.
 These engines are known for overheating and, in severe cases, blowing head gaskets.

 Excessive engine temperature becomes a bigger issue as the motor ages and rust fills coolant passages.
-Above is an image of a gunked-up 403 coolant passage.
+Above is an image of a gunked-up 403 water jacket.
 Buildup of rust and dirt caused this motor to overheat shortly after starting.

 The EGR valve is a common failure point, though inexpensive to replace.
 The smog pump (or ‘air pump’) can also cause problems and is known to seize up.
 Before replacing emissions components on an Olds 403, replace all vacuum lines first.
 Over time, old rubber lines fossilize, crack, and cause vacuum leaks.